akuchling/all-sky/README.rst

 License
 -------

-Copyright 2013 Green Dragonfly LLC.
+Copyright 2013 Andrew M. Kuchling.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal